GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 1) Fork or download the project.
 	- Mind that only Windows build scripts are currently included in the project, so you should "translate" them on you own if you want to compile the project using another operating system.
-	- The source code and the graphic resources are inside "src" subdirectory.
+	- The source code and the graphic resources are inside the "src" subdirectory.
-	- The build scripts are under "etc" subdirectory and include:
+	- The build scripts are under the "etc" subdirectory and include:
-		- setup_installation_directories_win64.bat: a script used to set the libraries installation paths inside some environment variables.
+		- setup_installation_directories_win64.bat: a script used to set the library installation paths inside some environment variables.
 		- set_environment_variables_win64.bat: a script used to set all the common environment variables used in the build and launch scripts.
 		- build_jar_win64: a script used to build the final jar and to copy inside the build directory the necessary launcher scripts.
 		- launcher_win64: a script used to launch the built jar.